Image by Barry Gould Five Hundred Pixels

 As with most temples in Taiwan, Longshan has been rebuilt multiple times after destruction by earthquakes, typhoons, and even bombing in the last days of WWII.
 The present structure (with elements from the masterful 1920s and post-WWII reconstructions) doesn't have the same flow and elegance as Bao'an Temple, but it is still an impressive structure with sweeping swallowtail eaves, colourful jiǎnniàn (mosaiclike temple decoration) figures on the roof, and elaborate stone- and woodcarvings.

 The best times to visit Longshan are around 6am, 8am and 5pm, when crowds of worshippers gather and engage in hypnotic chanting.
-Or try Guanyin's birthday on lunar 19 February, or the weeks before and during Chinese New Year.
+Or try Guanyin's birthday on 19 February in the lunar calendar, or the weeks before and during Chinese New Year.